MarcoAurelio80/MarcoAurelio80/README.md

 - 👋 Hi, I’m @MarcoAurelio80
-- 👀 I’m interested in improvig myself and my sorroudings
+- 👀 I’m interested in improvig myself and my surroundings.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript a.o.
-- 💞️ I’m looking to collaborate on money making projects
+- 💞️ I’m looking to collaborate in creative projects.
-- 📫 How to reach me through email or WhatsApp
+- 📫 How to reach me through LinkedIn, email or WhatsApp.
-- 😄 Pronouns: Outspoken, carismatic
+- 😄 Pronouns: Outspoken, charismatic and eager to reach goals.
 - ⚡ Fun fact: I´m a northern european viking born in sourthen Spain, with strong English roots.

 <!---